 - a justifiable loss of confidence in the management of a company due to fraud, dishonesty or serious mismanagement of the company's business by the directors or majority shareholders;

 - a breach of an agreement in the company's articles of association and/or shareholders' agreement; or

-- a breakdown in mutual trust and confidence between the shareholders where the company is properly characterised as a partnership, called a quasi partnership, despite its corporate form excluding a shareholder from participating in the company's management.
+- a breakdown in mutual trust and confidence between the shareholders where the company is properly characterised as a partnership, called a quasi partnership, despite its corporate form (by excluding a shareholder from participating in the company's management, for example).

 Although the Court has said that an insolvent company should normally be liquidated using a creditors' winding up or désastre proceedings, it has recognised that there are situations where a just and equitable winding up is appropriate.

 The Court has ordered that an insolvent company be wound up on just and equitable grounds in the following situations.

 The Court has ordered that an insolvent company be wound up on a just and equitable grounds where it would achieve a better outcome for its creditors or other stakeholders than other insolvency procedures.
 Examples include where:

 - the company was a licensed trust company which needed to continue trading after the start of its winding up to be able to transfer its clients to another trust company because (among other things) a creditors' winding up would not allow the liquidator to:

 - continue carry on trading to allow its client transfers to take place; or

 - take into account the interests of its clients;